ZenSekai123/zensekai123.github.io/README.md

 # ZenSekai

-*ZenSekai* is a virtual console that doesn't emulate anything, you can
+*ZenSekai* is a virtual console that doesn't emulate anything, you can write or load games for it.